-Sundays, May 20, 2018 – November 19, 2018
+Sundays, May 9, 2021 – November 14, 2021

 The selection process takes into consideration many factors including product quality, sourcing, growing practices, presentation, seniority, safety, compliance, grandfathered vendors, customer service and the right product mix to ensure a successful market for everyone.

-The Denver Tax Rate is 3.65%
+The Denver Tax Rate is 4.31%

 We wish to provide market customers with a relaxing and enjoyable experience where they can stroll through the market and interact with the market vendors.
 NO solicitors or distribution/marketing of non-approved products are allowed at our markets.
 This includes signature gathering for petitions and voter sign-up.

 Our market focuses on food and food related items.
 Informational vendors are not accepted into any of the markets.
-Exceptions may be made (determined on a case by case basis) for members of the merchants association, surrounding businesses, or market sponsors.

 In order to support the community, the merchants on the street and the Merchant/Neighborhood Associations, we allow brick and mortar stores on the market streets to set up booths and sell their goods at the market.
 Therefore, you may see a few items that are not on our list.
 We also have a handful of wonderful “grandfathered” vendors that have been at the Market longer than HobNob has been managing it!